 If you have lower back pain in pregnancy that does not radiate into the glutes or legs, acupuncture can still be very helpful.

 Acupuncture can help via relaxing the muscles of the lower back and changing the nervous system’s perception of pain.
 During acupuncture in pregnancy, I typically have the woman lie on her side so that I can access the lower back and the more painful side.
-I sometimes will use moxibustion as well.
+I sometimes will use moxibustion or cupping as well.
 Acupuncture once to twice weekly is usually recommended, depending on severity of symptoms.

 I also recommend my pregnant patients do stretching, prenatal yoga and in some cases use of a tennis ball or other self-massage tool to release tight muscles.
 Some women come to me very discouraged, because their doctor has said there’s nothing they can do for the pain and it will go away once they give birth.
 In my experience there is quite a lot that you can do to decrease the pain before birth!
 In some cases it’s not possible to get rid of the pain 100%, but at least a 50% reduction is a good expectation.
 Another piece of good news is that many insurance plans cover acupuncture for lower back pain and sciatica.